 For example, you could use Substitution to remove a very hazardous chemical with a less hazardous chemical.
 But it may still be necessary to create Administrative Controls that limit the time a worker is near the chemical, and even then it may still be necessary to provide the worker with personal protective equipment (PPE).

 Use PPE ONLY as a Last Resort

 Although PPE may be one of the first things that springs to mind when you’re thinking of controlling a hazard, it should never be the first control you turn to.
 In fact, you should only turn to PPE as a possible control when all other controls have been exhausted and there’s still an unacceptable level of hazard.

 Free Workplace Hazards and Hierarchy of Controls Course

 We’ve taken the information in this article and used it to create a Workplace Hazards & the Hierarchy of Controls course.
-You have two options for watching and/or using this course.
+Click the play button below to view this course anytime.

 Conclusion: Use the Hierarchy of Controls to Create a Safer, Healthier, Better Workplace